 Anybody who has ever bemoaned the state of caged zoo animals should appreciate the concept pioneered at this wildlife ...
 More

 Anybody who has ever bemoaned the state of caged zoo animals should appreciate the concept pioneered at this wildlife habitat.
-Humans look on from caged observation areas as scores of monkeys roam freely.
+At Monkey Jungle, humans look on from caged observation areas as scores of monkeys roam freely.
 Shows are continuous, from both the humans' and monkeys' points of view.

 If you are furious to waste your time and money it is the best place for it.
 Nearly nothing to see.
 Overpriced.
 Tropical rain forest has nothing to do with any forest.
 Shows not interesting.
 Any good zoo is much better.
 If you want to have nice time go better to Orlando or if do not have enough time to gator farm.

 Poor value for money.
 Started by being made to queue outside in the blazing sun for 15 minutes with no shade.
 Food and drink not allowed to be taken inside (what a surprise it's mega expensive to buy inside - $3 for a small bottle of water!)
 Lacking in educational material for kids,ie, info about primates etc. The Gorilla had no signs or information at all and his surroundings were not best kept.
 Thought some of the enclosures were too small when compared with the family-run business of Monkey World in Dorset, UK.
 Some of the birds looked distressed (if they had been rescued, a sign should surely be provided to explain their condition).
 Overall, a great project but not worth the money or the drive!
 (P.S. not good signage from the Turnpike - got lost in a bad neighbourhood!)